A3GC-IP: Attention-Oriented Adjacency Adaptive Recurrent Graph Convolutions for Human Pose Estimation from Sparse Inertial Measurements: Related Work

-\textbf{IMU-based pose estimation.} Traditional motion Capture technologies constrain the recording volume by relying on extrinsic sensors like cameras~\cite{canton2010marker,zimmermann20183d,laurijssen2016ultrasonic,Rhodin_2018_CVPR,Sharma_2019_ICCV,Xu_2020_CVPR}.
-This problem is lifted by completely body-worn systems.
-While other systems have been proposed~\cite{Kaufmann_2021_ICCV}, IMU based systems have the benefit of being light weight, small and widely available.
+\textbf{IMU-based pose estimation.} Human pose estimation can be tackled by various approaches.
+These range from the setup of multiple calibrated cameras and body worn markers~\cite{canton2010marker} over approaches using RGBD cameras~\cite{zimmermann20183d}, or ultrasonic technology~\cite{laurijssen2016ultrasonic}, to such based on monocular RGB input~\cite{Rhodin_2018_CVPR,Sharma_2019_ICCV,Xu_2020_CVPR}.
+These approaches however all have in common, that they can only operate in a constrained volume given by the field of view of the involved sensors.
+These problems are lifted by completely body-worn systems.
+While also other systems have been proposed~\cite{Kaufmann_2021_ICCV}, IMU based systems have the benefit of being light weight, small and widely available.
 Today, such systems are commercially available, whereby IMU measurements from different units are fused to reconstruct a subject's pose~\cite{roetenberg2009xsens}.
-While they yield good results, their large amount of required IMUs, \eg, 17 IMUs in Xsens' current MTw Awinda setup for full pose estimation\footnote{\href{https://www.xsens.com/products/mtw-awinda}{https://www.xsens.com/products/mtw-awinda}}, can be considered intrusive, require long setup times, and provoke sensor placement errors.
+While they yield good results, their large amount of required IMUs, e.g., 17 IMUs in Xsens' current MVN setup for full pose estimation\cite{schepers2018xsens}, can be considered intrusive, require long setup times, and provoke sensor placement errors.
 To tackle these shortcomings, several methods have been proposed to reduce the amount of necessary sensors.
 Many such approaches are limited in application by matching query samples to prerecorded databases~\cite{slyper2008action,tautges2011motion} or training a model for each activity of interest~\cite{schwarz2009discriminative}.
 Von Marcard et al. instead use a generative approach to estimate 3D poses from only 6 IMUs with their sparse inertial poser (SIP)~\cite{von2017sparse}.
 To do so, they equip the Skinned Multi-Person Linear (SMPL) body model~\cite{loper2015smpl} with synthetic IMUs, and solve for the SMPL pose that best matches the measured IMU data.
-As this has to be done at query time, it is a computaionally expensive procedure.
+As this has to be done at query time, it is a computationally expensive procedure.
 With the deep inertial poser (DIP) Huang et al. have enhanced the accuracy of pose estimation based on 6 IMUs using a deep learning approach~\cite{huang2018deep}.
 They built a bidirectional LSTM network~\cite{schuster1997bidirectional} to map the flattened input of 5 IMUs, normalized by a 6th IMU on the pelvis, to the target pose in the SMPL body model.
 In contrast to the deep learning approaches the use of shallow fully connected networks has been proposed~\cite{s19173716}.
 Yi et al. proposed an improvement for the deep architectures by predicting intermediate representations, along with a network branch for global position estimation~\cite{TransPoseSIGGRAPH2021}.
 With their Transpose network they effectively apply the network of DIP on three subsequent steps, where they first predict the position of leaf joints from the IMU data, then the position of all joints from the former joints as well as the IMU data, and finally the target pose in the SMPL model using the IMU data and the position of all joints as input.
-Recently they further improved the accuracy by introducing a physics based module to postprocess the model predictions~\cite{PIPCVPR2022}.
+Recently, they further improved the accuracy by introducing a physics-based in the physical inertial poser (PIP)~\cite{PIPCVPR2022}.
+PIP combines the Transpose network with a non-learnable physically driven module to postprocess the model predictions.
+Sparse IMU input has also been used in combination with RGB cameras~\cite{von2016human,pons2010multisensor,pons2011outdoor,malleson2017real} as well as RGBD cameras~\cite{helten2013real}.
+While these approaches show increased accuracy over camera-only methods, they still suffer from the constraints which come with the use of cameras.
+Thus, while traditional work requires an environment constrained by at least one camera, or is limited by existing databases, DIP~\cite{huang2018deep} and Transpose~\cite{TransPoseSIGGRAPH2021} take the next step, by incorporating modern learning approaches.
+While they can be considered SOTA with respect to accuracy, they do not consider the graph nature of the human body as they operate on flattened data. \\